compgenomr/book/11-multiomics-analysis.md

 4. Microsatellite instability (MSI) is associated with hyper-mutated tumors.
 As seen in Figure \@ref(fig:momutationsHeatmap), one of the subtypes has tumors with significantly more mutations than the other.
 Which subtype is that?
 Which NMF factor is associated with that subtype?
 And which NMF factor is associated with MSI?
 [Difficulty: **Advanced**]

 [^mfamca]: When dealing with categorical variables, MFA uses MCA (Multiple Correspondence Analysis).
-This is less relevant to biological data analysis and will not be discussed here
+This is less relevant to biological data analysis and will not be discussed here.